 Check the Sluice Boxes State Park alerts for fire restrictions.
 Proper food storage to deter bears is required.
 Also note that the park is surrounded by private property.
 Please be respectful of other’s property and the park boundaries when hiking and setting up camp.

 Beyond hiking and camping, there are various other activities to do in Sluice Boxes State Park.
 One popular activity is fishing.
 We have seen many people carrying in their fishing gear and there are some great spots along the river to set up for a while.
 If you want to fish, be sure to bring your Montana fishing license.

-Additionally, the river provides a great place to raft/kayak and swim.
+Additionally, the river provides a great place to tube and swim.
 There are a few clear and flat spots on the rocky shoreline to hang out and take a swim in the nearby deeper pool sections.
-When swimming, kayaking, or crossing the river, use your best judgement in regards to the water flow and your abilities.
+When swimming, tubing, or crossing the river, use your best judgement in regards to the water flow and your abilities.

 As mentioned earlier, Sluice Boxes State Park has quite a few remnants of mining times scattered through the park.
 Mining once boomed in Montana, resulting in many little towns setting up in the state.
 This includes the Little Belt Mountains where miners, hunters and fisherman, and railroad workers settled and visited starting in the late 1800s.
 As you hike through the park, you’ll come across some wooden cabins, old railroad bridges and tracks, and other remains.

 There is an array of wildlife that can be seen in Sluice Boxes State Park.
 Keep an eye out for a variety of fish and birds like eagles, hawks, and ducks.
 There are also deer, rodents, elk, and coyotes in the area.